milomedia/tilix/_includes/whatwedo-1.md

-### Start Out
+### Start Up
-TILIX. is perfectly placed to help entrepreneurs get their early stage innovation and technology in smart energy off the ground.
-TILIX. is proud to have supported several start outs including Uniti Sweden, Our Power, Become Energy and Tailored Motor.
+TILIX. helps smart energy entrepreneurs get their early stage innovation and technology off the ground.

+TILIX. is proud to have supported several start ups including Uniti Sweden, Our Power, Become Energy and Tailored Motor.
-Broadly speaking we offer start outs technical direction and/or seed capital.
-In practice, given that each situation is unique, we tailor solutions that focus on one or more of the following areas:

-- Funding
-- Pretotypes and Prototypes
-- Minimal Viable Products
-- Team Building
-- Technology Road Maps
-- Product Road Maps
-- Marketing
+First, we invest in deep conversations with our clients.
+Then we co-create solutions that are tailored to their specific requirements for technical direction and/or seed capital.